saltstack/salt/doc/topics/tutorials/intro_scale.rst

 under heavy load.

 The fourth is caused by masters with little hardware resources in combination with a possible bug in ZeroMQ.
-At least thats what it looks like till today (`Issue 118651 <https://github.com/saltstack/salt/issues/11865>`_, `Issue 5948 <https://github.com/saltstack/salt/issues/5948>`_, `Mail thread <https://groups.google.com/forum/#!searchin/salt-users/lots$20of$20minions/salt-users/WxothArv2Do/t12MigMQDFAJ>`_)
+At least that's what it looks like till today (`Issue 118651 <https://github.com/saltstack/salt/issues/11865>`_, `Issue 5948 <https://github.com/saltstack/salt/issues/5948>`_, `Mail thread <https://groups.google.com/forum/#!searchin/salt-users/lots$20of$20minions/salt-users/WxothArv2Do/t12MigMQDFAJ>`_)